zqrer/Nanopore/README.md

 -mesh_file ./nano_mesh/nano_l1.mesh # the mesh file of a nanopore

--bias_anode 5.0                     # the applied voltage
+-bias_anode 5.0                     # the applied voltage, the unit is V

 -bias_surface_charge -1.0e-7        # the surface charge density on the nanopore, the unit is C/cm^2